-For the 2017/2018 school year the non-homestead millage remained at 18.00 mills.
-Levying the full amount on these properties is crucial in order for the District to receive the full Foundation Allowance per pupil.
-The non-homestead millage was renewed by the District's voters in November 2013 for seven years and a Headlee rollback is not expected in the current economic climate.
+For the 2018/2019 school year, the non-homestead millage remained at 18.00 mills.
+Levying the full amount on these properties is crucial in order for the district to receive the full Foundation Allowance per pupil.
+The District's voters renewed the non-homestead millage in November 2013 for seven years.
+The district did received a Headlee rollback for the winter 2018 tax levy.
+Because the authorized millage of 18.337 is larger than the allowed 18 mills, this will not have an effect on our levied tax revenue.

 Two of the most important factors impacting the budget are the student count and the uncertainty in the state school aid foundation allowance, Unfortunately, it is difficult for School District's to know exactly how many students will attend and be counted on those two critical pupil count days (October and February) of each school year.
-In addition, Sec 25 is now in effect, which allows the foundation allowance to follow the movement of the student from District to District between the two annual count dates.
+In addition, Sec 25 is now in effect, which allows the foundation allowance to follow the movement of the student from district to district between the two annual count dates.

 Under state law, the District cannot assess additional property tax revenue for general operations.
 As a result, District funding is heavily dependent on the State's ability to fund local school operations and on its total student enrollment.
-Since over 80% of the total General Fund revenues are from the foundation allowance, school Districts are in a position to compete for its share of a dwindling enrollment base.
+Since over 80% of the total General Fund revenues are from the foundation allowance, school districts are in a position to compete for its share of a dwindling enrollment base.
 Since Sand Creek Community Schools has an enrollment that has been declining or at the best just maintaining, this is a matter of concern for the District.